mbarker84/css-irl/src/pages/wrapping-up-2018.md

 ### Spend more time with my family and less time stressing

-I’ve worked really hard in 2018, and while I certainly won’t be resting on my laurels, I want to give myself a break in 2019 to be healthy, and spend less time in front of the screen.
+I’ve worked really hard in 2018, and while I certainly won’t be resting on my laurels, I want to give myself a bit of a break in 2019 to be healthy, and spend less time in front of the screen.

 Happy New Year, and best wishes for a successful 2019 – whatever that looks like to you!